-Sheldon Adelson, billionaire Trump backer and Las Vegas Sands CEO, dead
+Sheldon Adelson, billionaire Trump backer and Las Vegas Sands CEO, dead at 87

 Adelson was diagnosed with non-Hodgkin’s lymphoma in 2019 and recently stepped away from the company to resume his treatment, the company said on Jan.
 7.

 "Mr. Adelson was the first employee of Las Vegas Sands – "Team Member Number One" he liked to say.
-Today, more than 50,000 Sands team members have Dr. Adelson and the entire Adelson family in their thoughts and prayers and are grateful to have had their lives touched by a true force of nature" according to a statement from Las Vegas Sands on his passing.
+Today, more than 50,000 Sands team members have Dr. Adelson and the entire Adelson family in their thoughts and prayers and are grateful to have had their lives touched by a true force of nature," according to a statement from Las Vegas Sands.

 Adelson has been a longtime donor to the Republican Party, giving more than $430 million to conservatives during the 2020 campaign.
-He was an early and longtime supporter of President Trump during his initial run for the White House.
+He was an early and longtime supporter of President Trump during his initial and second run for the White House.

+Trump and First Lady Melania, in a statement, said the "world has lost a great man" while also acknowledging his humble roots, coming from a blue-collar neighborhood in Dorchester, Massachusetts, to become one of the world's most powerful and wealthiest casino moguls.

+"Sheldon lived the true American dream.
+His ingenuity, genius, and creativity earned him immense wealth, but his character and philanthropic generosity his great name..." the couple said.

 |Ticker